-Table 3 depicts that major numbers of closed factories were established between 1996 to 2011.
-About 23% of the closed factories were established during 1996 to 2000, another 24.66% were established between 2001 to 2005 and 16.44% were established after 2006.
-Hence, 53 respondent closed factories (72%) were established within 1996 to 2011, indicating that new established factories have shorter life span compared to earlier established factories among the surveyed factories.
+Table 3 shows that the majority of closed factories were established between 1996 and 2011.
+About 31.51% of the closed factories were established during 1996 to 2000, another 24.66% were established between 2001 and 2005, and 16.44% were established after 2006.
+Hence, 53 respondent closed factories (72%) were established between 1996 and 2011, indicating that new established factories have shorter life span compared to earlier-established factories among the surveyed factories.

-The survey also found that 73.3 % factories among the total respondents were operated in shared buildings and the other 16.7 % operated in the purpose buildings.
 Moreover, it was found that about 57 % or 40 factories among the respondents had less than 500 people working within their premises (Table 5).
 About 20 % factories had 501 to 1000 workers and other 17 % had between 1001 to 2000 workers within their premises (Table 5).
 These figures indicate that most of the small and medium RMG factories operating in shared buildings had been found closed in this survey.
+The survey reveals that as many as 73 persent of factories oprated in shared buildings (not shown in Table).